There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 It never gets old seeing petroglyphs, and this is a pretty impressive set.
 Not too far after Wall Street, there will be a sign pointing out Indian Writing.
-Park in the little parking area and cross the street.
+Park in the little parking area on the left and cross the street.
 You’ll see them pretty high up on the wall.
 And there’s a lot of them.
 Walk a little ways both directions and check around the corners of the rock, too.

 I was actually surprised at how many there were and got excited every time I saw more.
 There are some weird ones here, too.
 There is a round guy with long squiggly arms.
 There were some little paper doll style people.
 There’s a long snake thing and a basket with a hand by it.
 It’s pretty cool to see and impressive how high they are.
+While there are probably thousands of petrogrlyph sites in/around Moab, the ones on Potash road are easy to see and impressive.

 Admire the Colorado River